jedavies-dev/kiss-ppc64le/README.md

 # [KISS Linux](https://k1ss.org/) for powerpc64le

-This is a repository containing an unofficial port of [KISS Linux](https://k1ss.org/) to the powerpc64le TalosII platform.
+This is a repository containing an unofficial port of [KISS Linux](https://k1ss.org/) for powerpc64le.

 ## Installing KISS on powerpc64le